knative/docs/docs/install/Knative-custom-install.md

 _\*_ See
-[Installing logging, metrics, and traces](../serving/installing-logging-metrics-traces.md) for details about installing the various supported observability plug-ins.
+[Installing logging, metrics, and traces](../serving/installing-logging-metrics-traces.md) for details about installing the various supported observability plugins.

 † These are the recommended standard install files suitable for most use cases.